01

 Making the beach brighter.

-Whispering through the leaves of the coconut trees that stand tall on either side of every lane like silent guardians.
+The enchanted breeze knocked on every door, whispering through the leaves of the coconut trees that stood tall on either side of every lane like silent guardians.

-Whose leaves seem to be exchanging gossips as if they have been keeping the secrets of this town for centuries and cannot stop talking about them.
+Their leaves seemed to exchange gossip, as if they had been keeping the secrets of this town for centuries and could never stop talking about them.

-They were the oldest witnesses of every celebration, every prayer, every tear that had happened in these streets.
+They were the oldest witnesses to every celebration, every prayer, every tear that had passed through these streets.

-Every house in this lane wakes the same way.
+Every house in this lane woke the same way.

 With the smell of camphor.